sgratzl/sgratzl.github.io/content/authors/sam/_index.md

   #   url: https://www.truveta.com/

 # Short bio (displayed in user profile at end of posts)
-bio: Research Software Engineer with a focus on interactive information visualization
+bio: Research Software Engineer with a focus on interactive data exploration

 # Interests to show in About widget
 interests: